The Four Excellent Reasons That I Love My Job

 As a mother of two, flexibility is a big plus for any job or activity.
 By writing SEO content from home, I can have a lot of flexibility in my schedule and still have the ability to contribute to the family budget, which is a very big deal with one kid still in diapers.
 I can schedule my two to four hours of work during nap and school times and still be available if someone needs mommy.
 This comes in handy because my spouse is working and taking college classes towards a degree of his own.
 As his school and work schedules change for him, I can change mine without approval of management.

 The fact that the job is all online means that I can work when we are not home as well as when we are.
+This is one of the things I love about my job!
 Several times a year I travel a long distance to visit family.
 Since they have an internet connection, and go to bed before I do, I am able to take my work with me.
 This means that I have fewer days off and bigger paychecks.
 I have also found that when I do need to take time off, such as when my daughter was born, it is easy to shoot the boss an email explaining the situation.
 In many other jobs, you have to fill out paperwork for days off, hope that they are approved, and lose a full day’s worth of pay to attend an hour long activity.

 In a job where you are writing articles based on hard facts, existing websites, and specific word counts, you don’t expect to be able to flex your creativity that often.
 I have found, however, that being able to come up with engaging titles and topics for many different keywords, or multiples of the same keyword, can really work the creativity muscles.

-In all, I love to write for BKA because it is a rewarding job that provides me with the flexibility to be a stay-at-home mom, watch and help my kids grow up, and still call myself a writer.
+In all, I love my job.
+I enjoy writing for BKA because it is a rewarding job that provides me with the flexibility to be a stay-at-home mom, watch and help my kids grow up, and still call myself a writer.
 There is a certain amount of satisfaction in being able to tell people that I am doing something that I love, namely writing, and making money doing it.
+If you’ve ever been interested in writing for a living, apply today!